binayakbartaula11/AI-Funding-Predictor/README.md

 ## 🗂️ Data Sources

-The default dataset is based on aggregated public information about AI/ML startup funding from 2018-2024.
+The default dataset is based on aggregated public information about AI/ML startup funding from 2018-2024, obtained from [Perplexity Research](https://www.perplexity.ai/search/please-provide-structured-data-TuW86UxiRCykQcOQAXFIUg).
 Users can modify this data or input their own for custom analysis.

 ## 📄 License